Taking a Public Health Approach

 Understanding violence and young people in this way allows us to take a different perspective, without reinforcing shame, which we see as the virus that causes violence.

-In order the truly implement a Public Health approach, we are establishing a network for third sector organisations working in the field to come together, share best practice and build relationships to strengthen our collective impact.
+In order the truly implement this approach, we are establishing a network for third sector organisations working in the field to come together, share best practice and build relationships to strengthen our collective impact.
 We’ll be holding regular network meetings, and including businesses, schools and local authority.
-If you’d like to get involved, please contact email@example.com.
+If you’d like to get involved, please contact firstname.lastname@example.org or click here to get in touch.